22 Must-Know French Collocations for Everyday Use (Plus Awesome Collocation Dictionaries)

-- Faire le ménage/la lessive/la vaisselle (to do the housework/the laundry/the dishes): These may not be that fun, but they are good to know (and do).
+These may not be that fun, but they’re good to know (and do).

 Le jour après la fête, on a fait la grasse matinée.
 (The day after the party, we slept in.)

-Elle n’a pas beaucoup d’amis, mais elle aime faire l’intéressant.
+Elle n’a pas beaucoup d’amis, mais elle aime faire l’intéressante.
 (She does not have a lot of friends, but she likes to show off.)

 Collocations with Avoir (To Have)

 Avoir is another very basic verb.
-It is used to indicate possession and build compound tenses, but it is also common in collocations such as the ones we will discuss here.
+It’s used to indicate possession and build compound tenses, but it’s also common in collocations such as the ones I’ll discuss here.
 There are, of course, many more avoir expressions beyond the useful ones below.

 Ils veulent avoir trois enfants.
 (They want to have three children.)